Think of a popular B2B business. Go on, take a second.

 Here's one of my favourite headers from this blog on motion design.
 Neat, huh?

 If you post a B2B ad on social, you may be hoping to bring viewers to your website, where they can learn more about your company, read about your product, or make a purchase.
-Follow these tips to use design to make your B2B website more effective.
+Follow these tips to use design to make your B2B website more effective and enhance your B2B personalization.

 Once you’ve followed the tips above, you should have attention-grabbing ads and beautiful landing pages.
 Now, it’s time to get them in front of your target audience — which you’ll probably do on LinkedIn (it’s the top platform for B2B marketing according to Content Marketing Institute).